40 Tips for Men Who Want To Lose Weight After 40

 Middle age and a ballooning belly tend to go hand-in-hand, but adding some tart cherries to your regular routine can help you ditch that jiggle around your middle.
 Researchers at the University of Michigan discovered that, over the course of a 12-week study, rats fed a high-fat diet supplemented with tart cherries had nine percent less body fat than those fed the high-fat diet alone.
 Tart cherries may also help keep you active as you age, thanks to their wealth of anthocyanins, antioxidant compounds that can reduce inflammation and joint pain.

-When you’re trying to lose weight over 40, calories aren’t the only things that count.
-Knocking the trans fat out of your diet can help you get rid of unwanted weight and reduce your risk of heart disease and diabetes.
-Researchers at Wake Forest University found that monkeys fed a diet containing eight percent trans fat over a six-year period increased their body fat percentage by a whopping 7.2 percent, while those given a diet high in monounsaturated fats gained just a quarter of that amount.
-Even worse, the bulk of that fat went to their bellies, increasing their risk of chronic disease.
-Luckily, you don’t have to cut out fat completely to enjoy steady weight loss; the 20 Healthy Fats to Make You Thin will have you reaching your weight loss goals in no time.
+When you're trying to lose weight after 40, calories aren't the only things that count.
+Researchers at Wake Forest University found that monkeys fed a diet containing eight percent trans fat over a six-year period increased their body fat percentage by a whopping 7.2 percent, while the bulk of that fat went to their bellies, increasing their risk of chronic disease.
+While the World Health Organization (WHO) launched a global initiative called REPLACE in May 2018 to eliminate artificial trans fats (in the form of partially hydrogenated oils) from all packaged foods by 2023, this progressive rule doesn't apply to restaurant meals.
+Luckily, you don't have to cut out fat completely to enjoy steady weight loss; just avoid these meals you should never eat after 40.